tiaanduplessis/pomd/README.md

 #   -l, --loop             Run Pomodoros forever.
 ```

-You can then start Pomodoros of 20 minutes with a 3 minute break, repeated 6 times:
+You can then start Pomodoros of 20 minutes with 3 minutes break, repeated 6 times:

 ```sh
 🍅 start --time 20:00 --chill 03:00 --repeat 6